Can a Parent’s New Significant Other Be Excluded From Parenting Time?

 The most significant state of affairs that can give rise to the preclusion of a noncustodial parent’s significant other having involvement with visitation is a credible allegation of risk to the child or children.
 If a demonstration is made that the significant other presents a risk to the physical, emotional, or psychological wellbeing of a child or children if allowed to have contact via a visitation scheme, a court will agree to or otherwise issue an order to prevent such a connection.

 If you have any questions relating to child custody, visitation, or divorce more generally, an experienced divorce lawyer at the Law Offices of Peter Van Aulen can answer any questions you may have at this time.
-You can schedule an initial consultation and case evaluation by calling us at (201) 845- 7400.
+You can schedule a free initial consultation and case evaluation by calling us at (201) 845- 7400.